ENGRAVING IN GEMSTONES: INTAGLIO, CAMEO, CHEVET AND NEGATIVE INTAGLIO TECHNIQUE

 by Ena Mulavdic

-Jewellery design is one of the most appealing fields among arts and crafts.
-The abundance of different styles, techniques, variety of possible usages of materials, colours, not to mention the gemstones that additionally are enriching the man-made creation with the raw nature - enchants everyone who takes the plunge to step into the endless world of jewellery.
+Jewellery design is one of the most captivating fields within the arts and crafts.
+The vast array of styles, techniques, and the diverse use of materials and colours, not to mention the gemstones that infuse man-made creations with the raw beauty of nature, enchants anyone who dares to explore the boundless world of jewellery.

-In this article an overview of one of the most intricate techniques, used for more than 8000 years, will be presented.
-Above-mentioned technique is carving/engraving gemstones, with a special reference to reverse carving in gemstones or negative intaglio.
-The engraving of gems for use as seals or as object of adornment is one of the oldest of man's art forms.
+In this article, we will delve into one of the most intricate techniques, practiced for over 8,000 years: the art of carving and engraving gemstones, with a special focus on reverse carving or negative intaglio.
+Gem engraving, whether for use as seals or as objects of adornment, is one of the oldest art forms known to humankind.

-The art of gem engraving can be divided into two apparent types: cameo and intaglio (see figure 1).
-It should be noted that beside these two approaches, there is an in between technique, often called 'chevet' (or 'cheve', 'curvette', 'cuvette' or 'dished' in the UK) which implies that the figure is carved in relief within a concave or depression, typically into the table of a faceted gemstone (see figure 2).
-This way, the highest part of the finished cameo is level with the original flat surface.
-These kinds of artworks are related to the modern art era, or precisely, the beginning of the 20th century.
+The art of gem engraving can be categorised into two primary types: cameo and intaglio (see figure 1).
+Additionally, there is an intermediary technique often referred to as 'chevet' (or 'cheve', 'curvette', 'cuvette', or 'dished' in the UK), where the figure is carved in relief within a concave depression, typically into the table of a faceted gemstone (see figure 2).
+In this method, the highest part of the finished cameo remains level with the original flat surface.
+This style of engraving is associated with the modern art era, particularly the early 20th century.

 Figure 1.
 Intaglio and cameo - the oldest forms of engraved gems